ComplexOrganizationOfLivingMatter/MAMDC2/Extracellular matrix/README.md

-# MAMDC2: Spatial ECM & Cell Orientation Pipeline
+# MAMDC2: Spatial ECM pipeline

 > **A high-throughput, multiprocessing Python pipeline for extracting topological geometry and spatial interactions between cells and the Extracellular Matrix (ECM).**